kyracrystal/kyracrystal/README.md

 # Kyra | She/her
 ## Hi I am trans mtf and I play lots of video games, if you would like to talk please visit my socials.
-My discord is kyrabercrystal but if we are close you can have my phone number.
+My discord is kyrabercrystal.

 ## Socials
 - [Twitter](https://twitter.com/KyraberCrystal)